 Recommended previous knowledge

-- 10 credits overlap with GEL2150 – Field course and methodology in geology and geophysics.
+- 10 credits overlap with GEL2150 – Field course and methodology in geology and geophysics (continued).

-There are 3 hours of lectures/practicals per week, with weekly exercises for handing in.
-The bulk of the teaching is practical and some of the practicals are done in the field.
-All the handed-in exercises must be approved in order to participate in the concluding mapping part of the course.
-There are two mapping exercises in groups with two associated reports; these must be approved before the final oral examination.
+There are 3 hours of combined lectures/practicals per week with weekly assignments, after which a report must be written associated with each assignment.
+Most of the teaching is practical and some of the practicals take place in the field.
+The course ends with a mapping part.
+All of the reports from the hand-in assignments must be approved in order to participate in the final mapping part of the course, after which 2 reports must be written.

 There is compulsory fieldwork up to 12 days in this course.

-- All the compulsory exercises and the two mapping reports must be approved before the final oral examination for the course.
+- All compulsory assignments and the two mapping reports must be approved before the student can sit the final oral exam.